-As of December 31, 2018, we had tens of thousands of users across more than 8,000 customers worldwide.
-Our product lifecycle management, or PLM, customers are primarily large manufacturing enterprises, with a growing presence in small and mid-size companies and markets beyond manufacturing including Architecture/Engineering/Construction, or AEC, energy, life and earth sciences, and government entities.
-Our data intelligence customers include banks, credit unions, health care, and other financial services organizations along with finance departments across most industries including manufacturing.
+As of December 31, 2019, we had more than 11,000 customers worldwide.
+Our simulation, analytics, and HPC customers are primarily large manufacturing enterprises, with a growing presence in small and mid-size companies.
+Our data analytics customers include banks, credit unions, health care organizations, and other financial services organizations along with finance departments across most industries including manufacturing.

-Automotive and aerospace combined account for over 50% of our 2018 billings, including 15 out of 15 of the world's leading automotive manufacturers and 10 out of 10 of the world's leading aerospace manufacturers.
+Automotive and aerospace combined account for approximately 50% of our 2019 billings, including 15 out of 15 of the world's leading automotive manufacturers and 10 out of 10 of the world's leading aerospace manufacturers.
 Other important industries include heavy machinery, rail and ship design, energy, government, life and earth sciences, and consumer electronics.
-No single customer, nor any of our approximately 300 resellers and OEMS, accounted for more than 2% of our 2018 billings.
-In 2018, we generated 35%, 33% and 32% of our total billings from customers in the Americas, EMEA, and APAC, respectively.
+No single customer, nor any of our resellers and OEMS, accounted for more than 2% of our 2019 software billings.
+In 2019, we generated 39%, 31% and 30% of our total billings from customers in the Americas, EMEA, and APAC, respectively.
 Billings consists of our total revenue plus the change in our deferred revenue, excluding deferred revenue from acquisitions during the period, and is discussed under Key metrics included in Part II, Item 6, Selected Financial Data of this Annual Report on Form 10-K.

-For a summary of our financial information by geographic location, see Note 20 of Notes to consolidated financial statements in Item 15, Part IV of this Annual Report on Form 10-K, which is incorporated by reference.
+For a summary of our financial information by geographic location, see Note 19 of Notes to consolidated financial statements in Item 15, Part IV of this Annual Report on Form 10-K, which is incorporated by reference.